jacobpclouse/ICSI_551_Final_Project/README.md

 - Final Project Report is inside the Documentation folder
 - All Code is inside the Code folder, the EV3 folder has the sample hardware tests I used and the hardware function references
 - The Code/NestedSampling Folder is where I put the adjustments to the robot code that Dr. Knuth provided.
 Part 1 is where the EV3 adjusted code is (we will use this when we get the color sensor working again).
 Part 2 is a sample program to prove that the nested sampling still works with hard coded input.
+- The Lego Classroom for Mindstorm folder has a sample project to use as a control to see if the motors are working and connect to the pc properly.

 ## Resources: